 - Chuck roast can be purchased from your local butcher, larger grocery stores and supermarkets.
 In addition to chuck roast, butchers will often carry other cuts which are suitable for pot roasts.

-- Salt and pepper is used to brine and season the meat.
+- Salt and pepper are used to brine and season the meat.

 Mirepoix

-Mirepoix is a French culinary term that refers to the aromatic flavor base produced by lightly sautéing carrots, onions and celery in butter, without browning them.
-Typically used as a flavor base for stews, soups and sauces mirepoix is a staple of French cooking.
+Mirepoix is a French culinary term that describes the aromatic flavor base achieved by lightly sautéing carrots, onions, and celery in butter, without allowing them to brown.
+This classic combination serves as a foundational flavor element for various dishes, including stews, soups, and sauces, making it a staple in French cuisine.

 Broth Ingredients

-- I like using garlic powder because it is more potent that using fresh garlic cloves in pot roast.
+- I like using garlic powder because it is more potent than using fresh garlic cloves in pot roast.
 However, fresh garlic can be used as well.

 - Mustard adds a tangy, acidic flavor that brings out the umami flavor in this recipe.